Gooroolba

 Life in Gooroolba revolves around farming and grazing, with properties running cattle and cropping on the fertile Burnett River hinterland soils.
 The nearest town, Gayndah — known as Australia's oldest town — provides essential services including shops, schools, and medical facilities.
 Gooroolba suits those who appreciate the solitude and space of regional Queensland, with wide open landscapes and a close connection to the land.

-Gooroolba falls under postcode 4625 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Callide electorate.
+Gooroolba falls under postcode 4625 and is governed by the North Burnett Council (Local Government Area).
+For federal elections, residents vote in the electorate of Flynn, while state elections fall under the Callide electorate.

 Location